mattsoen/cyber_sec/Nmap/README.md

 Prerequisites:

-Nmap: Ensure Nmap is installed on your system.
+Ensure Nmap is installed on your system.
-PowerShell: Make sure you have PowerShell available to run the scripts.
+Make sure you have PowerShell available to run the scripts.

 License: